andykent/orca/README.md

     orca apply app server
     orca remove app server

+You can also directly trigger actions from the CLI like so...

+    orca trigger nginx:reload web-1

 Options, all commands support the following optional parameters...

     --demonstrate | dont actually run the commands on the server just pretend like you are